danicat/pacgo/step07/README.md

 ## Task 02: Adjusting the horizontal displacement

-We need to adapt the `moveCursor` function to correct the horizontal displacement when the emoji flag is set:
+We need to create a custom `moveCursor` function to correct the horizontal displacement when the emoji flag is set:

 ```go
 func moveCursor(row, col int) {